OpenNebula/docs/source/vmware_cluster_deployment/vmware_cluster_deployment/vcenter_driver.rst

 .. warning:: The image import operation may take a long time.
 If you use the Sunstone client and receive a "Cannot contact server: is it running and reachable?" the 30-second Sunstone timeout may have been reached.
 In this case, either configure Sunstone to live behind Apache/NGINX or use the CLI tool instead.

+.. note:: If you are operating a Federation setup, and want to import using Sunstone, please make sure you are logged in into the corresponding Sunstone of the zone.
+Switching to another zone and importing vCenter resources is not supported.

 The following vCenter resources can be easily imported into OpenNebula: